m-jarvisimo/powershell-netbrain-app/README.md

-# PNA / NetBrain → ServiceNow Integration
+# NetBrain → ServiceNow Integration

 PowerShell-based automation for running **NetBrain TAF Lite**, inspecting the results, creating remediation artifacts in NetBrain, and then creating linked records in **ServiceNow**.